 Portions of the Company's operating expenses are directly attributable to the research and development that the Company performs.
-In 2013 and 2012, the Company incurred approximately \$717,000 and \$693,000, respectively, in research and development expenses, which are included in operating expenses.
-The increase in R&D costs incurred in 2013 was primarily attributable to increases in payroll costs.
-No portion of the research and development expenses was directly paid by the Company's customers.
+In 2014 and 2013, the Company incurred approximately \$730,000 and \$717,000 respectively, in research and development expenses, which are included in operating expenses.
+The increase in R&D costs incurred in 2014 was primarily attributable to increases in payroll costs.
+In 2014 approximately \$20,000 was received from two customers for R&D work on the development of new products.
+The payment was mainly for salary expense and is included in the 2014 R&D expense above.